Waydroid

-Waydroid is a container-based compatibility layer that enables Android to run in a containerized environment on Linux systems.
+Waydroid is a container-based compatibility layer that enables Android to run in a containerized environment on non-Android Linux-based operating systems.
 By using Linux namespaces, Waydroid keeps Android isolated but allows it to access the host system's hardware.
-Built on a customized version of LineageOS, it enables Android applications to function alongside Linux applications on desktops and Linux-based mobile devices.
+Built on a customized version of LineageOS, it enables Android applications to function alongside desktop Linux applications on conventional desktop and laptop personal computers and other non-Android Linux-based mobile devices.

-Background
+Overview

+Waydroid utilizes Linux namespaces and a system image based on LineageOS.
+The software requires use of the Wayland display protocol, although it can run under X11 via a Wayland compositor like Cage or Weston.
+Waydroid does not include a processor emulation layer, meaning it can only run software that was compiled for the CPU architecture of the host device.

-Waydroid was created to facilitate the use of Android applications on Linux-based platforms.
+Waydroid was created to facilitate the use of Android apps on Linux-based platforms.
 It is based on ideas from previous projects, such as Anbox, which also aimed to run Android using containerization techniques.
 Although primarily developed for Halium-based Linux phones, Waydroid is compatible with any device using a Linux kernel.

-Technical overview

-To isolate and operate an entire Android system inside a container, Waydroid utilizes Linux namespaces such as: user, pid, uts, net, mount, and ipc.
-This method leverages the functionalities of the Linux kernel to provide Android applications with a contained system environment.
-The Android operating environment comes along with a basic modified Android system image that is built on LineageOS.